 - Do: Implement the change on a small scale.

-- Check: Use data to analyses the results of the change and determine whether it made a difference.
+- Check: Use data to analyze the results of the change and determine whether it made a difference.

-I am confident that with the help and support of the newly developed sustainability circles concept, which involve members from students, employees, and faculty members, and the continuous support of the university administration, as well as participation of the local communities, we will reach new heights and become recognized as a local and regional leader in sustainability excellence in higher education within the next five years.
+I am confident that with the help and support of the newly developed sustainability circles concept, which involve members from among students, employees, and faculty members, and the continuous support of the University Administration, as well as the participation of the local communities, we will reach new heights and become recognized as a local and regional leader in sustainability excellence in higher education within the next five years.
 Prof. Imad Alsyouf,Director of the Sustainability Office